Reincarnation in Tibetan Buddhism 2023

 Frequently Asked Questions (FAQs)

-Tenzin Gyatso, the top priest of the Gelugpa School of Buddhism, is reportedly intending to declare that he would not reincarnate in order to protect Tibetan Buddhism from attempts by the Chinese Communist Party to regulate reincarnations.
+Tenzin Gyatso, the top priest of the Gelugpa School of Buddhism, reportedly intends to declare that he would not reincarnate to protect Tibetan Buddhism from attempts by the Chinese Communist Party to regulate reincarnations.
 However, the office of the 14th Dalai Lama has disputed these rumors.

 While Theravada Buddhists (from Sri Lanka, Myanmar, Thailand, Laos, and Cambodia) believe that rebirth can sometimes be instantaneous, Tibetan Buddhists hold that there is an intermediate stage known as the bardo that can last up to 49 days.
 Achievers of enlightenment (Nirvana/Nibbana) do not experience rebirth after passing away.